Muxucao0812/Paper-Management/Paper_note/F1/F1: A Fast and Programmable Accelerator for Fully Homomorphic Encryption.md

 - data transfers decoupled from computation
 - minmize off-chip data transfers
 - achieve good parallelism

----
-It does not consider on-chip data movement, and simply treats all functional units as being directly connected to the scratchpad.

-It considers instructions ready if their inputs are available in the scratchpad, and follows instruction priority among ready ones.
-To schedule loads, we assign each load a priority
 $p(load) = max\{p(u)|u ∈ users(load)\}$
-then greedily issue loads as bandwidth becomes available.
-When issuing an instruction, we must ensure that there is space to store its result.
-We can often replace a dead value.

 ---
 #### Cycle-level scheduling(constrained by its input schedule's off-chip data movement)